JPhoebe/PARTIFLUX_JieH/README.md

 ## For the Model_Project
 Code scripts are developed for NCAR's Derecho supercomputer

+## Check the wiki page for step-by-step instructions
 Start with Workflow_JieH, while referring to DE-Tha_"AD or FN or Transient"_FLUXNET scripts for bash commands regarding xmlchange and user namelist edits